 Simon Dow became artistic director in 2000, instituting the Company’s famous international choreographic competition, Genesis.

 Michael Pink took the helm in 2002, bringing with him a unique style of ballet deeply rooted in storytelling, dance drama.
 Pink made the Company a “home for new work”, presenting more than 50 world premieres under his tenure, including his full-length adaptations of Peter Pan, Mirror Mirror, La Bohème, Dorian Gray and Beauty and the Beast.
-As our longest serving artistic director, Pink was also instrumental in the creation of the Baumgartner Center for Dance, the 52,000-square-foot, state-of-the-art facility that opened September 2019, in celebration of the organization’s 50th Anniversary.
+As our longest serving artistic director, Pink was instrumental in the creation of the Baumgartner Center for Dance, our 52,000-square-foot, state-of-the-art facility and home that opened in September 2019, in celebration of the organization’s 50th Anniversary.

-Under Pink’s tenure, MBSA (under Director Rolando Yanes) became the only professional dance school in the Midwest to be accredited by the National Association of Schools of Dance (NASD), and Milwaukee Ballet implemented an award-winning Community Engagement Department, led by Alyson Chavez.
+Under Pink’s tenure, MBSA became the only professional dance school in the Midwest to be accredited by the National Association of Schools of Dance (NASD), and Milwaukee Ballet implemented an award-winning Community Engagement Department.

 Michael Pink is the longest serving artistic director in Milwaukee Ballet’s history.
 Since arriving in 2002, he has demonstrated his commitment to the future of dance through new work, education, and collaboration.
 His artistic vision for Milwaukee Ballet continues to excite and challenge.Learn More